Our Arbitration Rules

 (a) Any papers, notices, or process necessary or proper for the initiation or continuation of an arbitration under these rules, for any court action in connection therewith, or for the entry of judgment on any award made under these rules may be served on a party by mail addressed to the party or its representative at the last known address or by personal service, provided that reasonable opportunity to be heard with regard to the dispute is or has been granted to the party.

-(c) Unless otherwise instructed by the OCA or by the arbitrator, any documents submitted by any party to the OCA or to the arbitrator shall simultaneously be provided to the other party or parties to the arbitration through the mail and the online arbitration members area.
+Unless otherwise instructed by the OCA or by the arbitrator, any documents submitted by any party to the OCA or to the arbitrator shall simultaneously be provided to the other party or parties to the arbitration through the mail, email and the online arbitration members area if it is provided.

-(d) Unless otherwise instructed by the OCA or by the arbitrator, all written communications made by any party to the OCA or to the arbitrator shall simultaneously be provided to the other party or parties to the arbitration through the mail and the online arbitration members area.
+Unless otherwise instructed by the OCA or by the arbitrator, all written communications made by any party to the OCA or to the arbitrator shall simultaneously be provided to the other party or parties to the arbitration through the mail, or email, and the online arbitration members area if it is provided.

 (e) Failure to provide the other party with copies of communications made to the OCA or to the arbitrator may prevent the OCA or the arbitrator from acting on any requests or objections contained therein.